-Here are some of coolest coffee shops and roasters in Denver, CO, in no particular order:
+Here are some of the top coffee shops and roasters in Denver, CO, in no particular order:

 Crema Coffee House

-You can get the classic coffee selection here, espressos, cold brews, pour overs, etc. They have superb quality beans from roasters like Counter Culture, Herkimer and Queen City Collective.
-Apart from coffee, you can try the fresh juices here, along with kombucha in rotating flavors, chai, and different kinds of tea.
-Their food menu is also great, with hand crafted dishes that will keep you well-fed and happy.
-Everything is made in house from the top ingredients.
+Apart from coffee, you can also try fresh juices, one of Crema Coffee House’s rotating kombucha flavors, chai, or other different kinds of tea.
+Their food menu is also great, with hand-crafted dishes that will keep you well-fed and happy.
+Everything is made in-house from fresh, high-quality ingredients.

-The coffeehouse is open daily from 7am to 5pm, except for July 4th, Thanksgiving, and Christmas In addition to “The OG” coffeeshop, they have a smaller bodega in the Denver Central Market, also on Larimer.
+Open daily from 7 am to 5 pm, excluding holidays, in addition to “The OG” coffee shop, they have a smaller bodega in the Denver Central Market.

 Queen City Collective Coffee